-Most browsers, or any app for that matter, consume a certain amount of resources.
-But Google Chrome’s high CPU usage is one that has troubled a lot of users.
+Most browsers, or any app, consume a certain amount of resources.
+But Google Chrome’s high CPU usage has troubled a lot of users.

-Google Chrome is the most used browser irrespective of the fact that it uses a lot of CPU.
+Google Chrome is the most used browser, even though it uses a lot of CPU.
 But there are a lot of unanswered questions here.
-Whether Chrome is supposed to consume so many resources or is it just the case with you?
+Is Chrome supposed to consume so many resources, or is it just the case with you?
 Would modifying the Chrome settings help?

 Read the following sections to find out the answer to these and other questions, along with the most effective solutions if Chrome’s CPU usage is high.

 Is it normal for Chrome to use a lot of CPU?

 Google Chrome is known for high CPU and memory usage.
 So, if you ever see it doing that, fret not!
 Things are perfectly normal.